-A Canada-wide warrant has been issued for 41-year-old Conor Vincent D’Monte of Vancouver for the first-degree murder of 26-year-old Kevin LeClair and for conspiracy to murder the Bacon brothers and their associates.
+A Canada-wide warrant has been issued for 41-year-old Conor Vincent D’Monte of Vancouver, who has been wanted since 2011, for the first-degree murder of 26-year-old Kevin LeClair and for conspiracy to murder the Bacon brothers and their associates.

 LeClair was a gang member who had switched from the United Nations (UN) gang to its rivals: the Bacon brothers and their affiliates, the Red Scorpions, while D’Monte is believed to be a high-ranking member of the UN gang.